-Epstein, who was raised in the Boston area, left the Red Sox in 2011 to join the Cubs.
-Epstein has an estimated net worth of $25 million, Celebrity Net Worth notes, and among the highest-paid baseball executives.
+Epstein, who grew up a diehard Red Sox fan in the Boston suburb of Brookline, has an estimated net worth of $25 million, Celebrity Net Worth notes, and is among the highest-paid baseball executives.

 1. Cubs & Epstein Agreed to a 5-Year $50 Million Deal in September